-What your clients care about is how they’re doing, and if they’re on the right path.
+Accounting pros, what your clients care about is how they’re doing and if they’re on the right path.
 Are you helping them understand that, or are you just the guy who works with the numbers to make sure they’re accurate?

 Accounting professionals are having a hard time of it right now, with clients demanding more insight and assistance in helping to build value and profitability in their businesses, yet accounting professionals continue to be mired in the details of the numbers.
 It’s like the old saying about not being able to see the forest for the trees.
 You spend time in the trees, counting trees and making sure the trees are properly categorized, but are you seeing how this group of trees performs compared to others in the forest?
 The analogy isn’t that far off.
 You see, if there are other trees in the way, or if it doesn’t rain enough, the tree won’t grow and thrive.